Rais Muhammad Mehboob Ahmed

 Rais Muhammad Mehboob Ahmed is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from August 2013 to May 2018.
+He belongs to famous Rais family of Bhung in sadiqabad tehsil.

-Early life and education
+Early life

 He was born on 12 October 1964 in Multan.

-He has received matriculation level education.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) from Constituency PP-289 (Rahimyar Khan-V) in by-polls held in August 2013.